How to Book a Mover

 Timing of the Move: Time is money, and in the moving business, this couldn't be more accurate.
 If your movers are swift, efficient, and punctual, it's a clear sign they respect your time.
 A tip can be a great way to say, "Thanks for making this move as painless as possible."

 Distance of the Move: Are you moving down the street or across the country?
-The distance plays a role in the tip.
+Distance plays a role in tipping.
 For local moves, a flat rate might be sufficient.
 But if someone is transporting your belongings across multiple state lines, dealing with different road conditions and weather, a percentage of the total bill could be a more fitting way to say thank you.

 Complexity of the Move: Imagine navigating a king-size bed down a narrow, winding staircase.
 Sounds like a nightmare, right?
 If your move involves complex tasks like this, it's only fair that the tip reflects the extra effort and skill involved.